dennyzhang/challenges-kubernetes/Scenario-201/README.md

 1. Deploy 3 nodes k8s env in your virtualbox.
    One as controller, the other two as worker
 2. Deploy k8s web UI, which is missing by default.
-3. Create a nginx service with 6 instances.
-   They should be balanced across worker nodes.
-4. Visit nginx service by loadbalancer.
-(Hint: Ingress)
 ```
 <a href="https://www.dennyzhang.com"><img src="https://raw.githubusercontent.com/DennyZhang/challenges-kubernetes/master/images/k8s_concept3.png"/> </a>